davidgohel/ReporteRs/README.md

 ReporteRs
 ======
-ReporteRs is a R package for creating Microsoft Word, Microsoft Powerpoint and HTML documents from R.
+ReporteRs is an R package for creating Microsoft Word, Microsoft Powerpoint and HTML documents from R.

 Usefull links: